VAMDC/NodeSoftware/doc/source/newnode.rst

 How you fill your database with information from ascii-files is explained in the next chapter: :ref:`importing`.
-You can do this now and return here later, or continue with the steps below.
+You can do this now and return here later, or continue with the steps below first.